hikaru-inoue-cyber/perf_helper/README.md

-# Performance Evaluation Library Using perf for ARM Processors
+# Performance Evaluation Library Using Linux perf for ARM Processors

 ## Introduction
 The `perf_helper` library is designed for performance measurement using `perf`.